Sledmine/forge/README.md

 There is a simple built in system to associate players with a specific biped, used to swap between spartan and monitor, other bipeds can be added to this system to achieve different armors, biped based gametypes, etc.

 ### **Object Selection**
-Objects are highligted when a monitor is looking at them, object selection is calculated via frame base for every object, meaning that non collideable objects can be selected too.
+Objects are highligted when a monitor is looking at them, object selection is calculated via projectile interception, this is suposed to change in the future due to objects must have a collision to be selected.

 ### **Dynamic Forge Objects Addition**
 Every Forge object is basically a scenery, so every scenery in a specific tag collection is taken as a Forge object and stored in a scenery database to be used.